fewlinesco/connect-js/client/README.md

 - AlgoNotSupportedError
 - InvalidAudienceError
 - ScopesNotSupportedError
-- ConnectUnreachableError
+- UnreachableError

-In case of an issue with fetching **Connect**, the library will throw a `ConnectUnreachableError`, based on `FetchError`.
+In case of an issue with fetching the **OpenID** endpoints, the library will throw a `UnreachableError`, based on `FetchError`.